Chapter 3. Accessible, Affordable Care --- Financial Paradigm

 The emergency department was unburdened;

-Return to school was immediate;
+This boy’s return to school was immediate;

-and Territories;
+United States and Territories;

-should the opportunity arise --- her family’s health care insurance is not
+advancing her career) should the opportunity arise as her family’s (totally portable)

-employer dependent; and most importantly…
+health care insurance is not employer dependent; and most importantly…

-duplication, fraud, greed, inattention and waste and enables universal citizen
+Enlightened, planned infrastructure design eliminates abuse, bureaucracy, duplication, fraud, greed, inattention and waste and enables universal citizen access to ABC-STEEEP.

 All good.
-However, the main advantage for this family and for millions of other
+However, the main advantage for this family (and for millions of other

 Respectfully submitted,